4PointSolutions/aem-utils/aem_cntrl/architecture.md

 and [AemCntrlApplication](/aem_cntrl/src/main/java/com/_4point/aem/aem_utils/aem_cntrl/AemCntrlApplication.java)) must access every layer in order to wire together all the classes into the structure outlined above.

-In a hexagonal architeture the ports layers provide interfaces that allow one layer to interact with another.
+In a hexagonal architecture the ports layers provide interfaces that allow one layer to interact with another.
 Each non-port layer can be instantiated and tested separately (mocking the ports it uses) which makes each layer easier to test.
 The Domain layer is easiest to test because (by definition) any interactions it has with the layer outside of it happen through the port interfaces which can be easily mocked.